Earl of Gainsborough: 1841 creation

 The title was revived in 1841 for Charles Noel, Baron Barham.
 His grandfather, Charles Middleton was an Admiral in the Royal Navy and also served as First Lord of the Admiralty.
-In 1781 he was created a baronet, of the Navy, with remainder to his son-in-law Gerard Edwardes (who assumed the surname of Noel by Royal licence in 1798) and in 1805 he was raised to the Peerage of the United Kingdom as Baron Barham, of Barham Court and of Teston in the County of Kent, with remainder to his daughter Diana, wife of the aforementioned Gerard Edwardes.
+In 1781 he was created a baronet, of the Navy, with remainder to his son-in-law Gerard Edwardes (who assumed the surname of Noel by Royal licence in 1798); and in 1805 he was raised to the Peerage of the United Kingdom as Baron Barham, of Barham Court and of Teston in the County of Kent, with remainder to his daughter Diana, wife of the aforementioned Gerard Noel.
 Lord Barham was succeeded firstly in the baronetcy according to the special remainder by his son-in-law, the second Baronet.
-He was the son of Gerard Anne Edwardes (died 1773) and his wife Lady Jane Noel, daughter of Baptist Noel, 4th Earl of Gainsborough and sister of Henry Noel, 6th and last Earl of Gainsborough (see above).
+Noel was the son of Gerard Anne Edwardes (died 1773) and his wife Lady Jane Noel, daughter of Baptist Noel, 4th Earl of Gainsborough and sister of Henry Noel, 6th and last Earl of Gainsborough (see above).
 Gerard Anne Edwardes was the illegitimate son of Lord Anne Hamilton, younger son of James Hamilton, 4th Duke of Hamilton.
 Sir Gerard Noel sat in the House of Commons for nearly fifty years, representing Maidstone and Rutland.

 Lord Barham was succeeded secondly in the barony according to the special remainder by his daughter Diana, the second Baroness.
 Both she and her husband were succeeded by their son, Charles Noel the third Baron and third Baronet.
 He represented Rutland in Parliament.
 In 1841 the titles held by his father's ancestors was revived when he was created Baron Noel, of Ridlington in the County of Rutland, Viscount Campden, of Campden in the County of Gloucester, and Earl of Gainsborough, in the County of Lincoln.
 His son, the second Earl, briefly represented Rutland in Parliament and also served as Lord Lieutenant of Rutland.
 The present holder of the titles is his great-great-grandson, the sixth Earl (the titles having descended from father to son).

 The family seat is Exton Hall, near Exton, Rutland.